pexpats logo

 Does Debt Affect Czech Visa Applications?

 If renewing residency for the purpose of business or obtaining permanent residency, applicants must provide Proof of No Debt.
 The same is true for trade license (zivno) holders and those running a business (s.r.o) in the Czech Republic.
-Potvrzení o bezdlužnost (in Czech) states you have no debt with particular authority.
+Potvrzení o bezdlužnost (in Czech) states you have no debt with a particular authority.

 Applicants must collect this document from each authority: the Financial Tax Office, Social Security, Health Insurance, and the Czech Ministry of Interior.
 If running a company, applicants must also provide Proof of No Debt for the company from each office.